MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 - Connectivity
 - Hybridity

-The following sections describe the IoT guiding principles, and how they apply to the two IoT architectural patterns.
+The following sections describe the IoT guiding principles, and how they apply to the IoT connected products and connected operations architectural patterns.

 ### Heterogeneity